renctan/mongo-solr/README.md

 # Overview

-A simple Ruby script for indexing the entire contents of a MongoDB instance (excluding administrative collections) to Solr.
+A simple Ruby script for indexing the contents of a MongoDB instance to Solr.
 Since the scripts relies on polling the oplogs to synchronize the contents of the database with Solr, the database needs to be running on master/slave or replica set configuration.

 Please check out the wiki for more details about this project.